Warren Spahn rumors, news

 -

 • This day in Braves History: Braves sign B.J.
 UptonPhoto by Mike Zarrilli/Getty Images The Braves signed the older Upton brother a couple of months before they traded for the younger Upton brother.
 Braves Franchise History 1957: Warren Spahn of the Milwaukee Braves wins the Cy Young Award as the major leagues’ top pitcher almost unanimously.
-His only competition for the title is Dick Donovan, of the Chicago White Sox, who receives one vot...2024See more Mike Zarrilli trade rumors
+His only competition for the title is Dick Donovan, of the Chicago White Sox, who receives one vot...2024Read about Mike Zarrilli trade rumors

 -